The Answer to Everything (2013)

 Participants from Streetwise Opera's workshops in London took a disposable camera each and had a week in which to capture images of nature surviving in spite of the city.
 They were asked to notice details that are normally overlooked and carefully choose images which resonated for them.
 They selected their favourite shots and created their own response to The Unoffical Countryside around them.
 This film by Joanna Coates weaves together their images and stories.

 Some of these images are featured in our 2013 production The Answer to Everything where images of the natural world begin to invade a corporate conference, as the delegates re-connect with their emotional lives.

 Trailer for our 2013 production The Answer to Everything

-Emma Bernard joins us again as Artistic Director with new musical commissions from Orlando Gough, Emily Hall, Duncan Ward (also overall Music Director for the project), Gavin Bryars and Anna Meredith and existing music from Britten’s Peter Grimes, arias by Handel and Vivaldi and a rousing chorus from Gounod’s Faust.
+Emma Bernard joined us as Artistic Director with new musical commissions from Orlando Gough, Emily Hall, Duncan Ward (also overall Music Director for the project), Gavin Bryars and Anna Meredith and existing music from Britten’s Peter Grimes, arias by Handel and Vivaldi and a rousing chorus from Gounod’s Faust.

 The film was directed by Rupert Jones and produced by Jess Gormley.
-Solo singers include Jim Stephenson from the Streetwise Nottingham group and Yvonne Johnson from the Streetwise Manchester group – they sing alongside world-renowned soprano Liz Watts and countertenor Christropher Lowrey.
+Solo singers included Jim Stephenson from the Streetwise Nottingham group and Yvonne Johnson from the Streetwise Manchester group – they sang alongside world-renowned soprano Liz Watts and counter-tenor Christropher Lowrey.